falke327/finance-commander/README.md

 can leave all the other database operations to flyway.
 You only need to do this on the first time you are going to use the database.

-Flyway will perform all commands provided in `/src/main/resources/db/migration` when `mvn clean install` is executed.
+Flyway will perform all commands provided in `/src/main/resources/db/migration` on application start up.